Last Updated: August 25, 2022

 On July 16, 2020, the Court of Justice of the European Union (CJEU) invalidated the EU-US Privacy Shield, and on September 8, 2020 the Federal Data Protection and Information Commissioner (FDPIC) of Switzerland found the Swiss-U.S. Privacy Shield Framework didn't provide adequate protection for personal data transfers from Switzerland to the United States.

-Even before these recent developments, Articulate used alternative safeguards identified in the GDPR, including standardized contractual clauses (SCCs).
-We'll continue to use the SCCs, including updating the SCCs to those released by the EU authorities in June 2021 (we'll update to the new SCCS by 9.27.21).
-We've also assessed our data transfer risks, including engaging an external auditor to evaluate our security controls resulting in SOC 2, Type 2 and ISO 27001 certifications, and should have our ISO 27701 certification by year-end 2021.
+Even before these recent developments, Articulate used alternative safeguards identified in the GDPR, including standard contractual clauses (SCCs).
+We've also assessed our data transfer risks, including engaging an external auditor to evaluate our security controls resulting in SOC 2, Type 2 along with ISO 27001 and ISO 27701 certifications.
 Additionally, we've specifically assessed the risks raised by the CJEU and determined that those risks are highly unlikely for Articulate because some laws (e.g., the U.S. Electronic Communications Privacy Act) don't regulate Articulate, and other laws that could theoretically apply to Articulate (e.g., Executive Order 12333 and the U.S. Foreign Intelligence Surveillance Act) are unlikely to impact us since we don't provide the services government authorities typically target for broad surveillance (e.g., telecommunication providers, ISPs).
 We've never received a request for surveillance, and if we did receive such a request, we'd notify the impacted customers unless prohibited by law.

 Providing you with control over Articulate's collection, retention, and usage of your data is a key component of the GDPR.
 The following methods describe the controls available to data subjects: